 What is a joint use arrangement of school facilities?

 A joint use agreement can be entered into between the department and another party for investment in new or upgraded facilities on school sites.
 An agreement can be entered into with a local council, private organisation, not-for-profit, or sporting association, provided they do not interfere with the daily operation of schools and their safety.
-The facility is used by the school exclusively during school hours and by the community outside of school hours.
+The facility is used by the school exclusively during school hours and by the community outside of school use.

 What are the benefits of entering into a joint use agreement?